idakiplagat-dot/echoes-horizons/README.md

 Tone: Warm, literary, reflective

-Author
+Author;

-Crafted with reflection and code by Ida.
+Crafted with reflection by Ida.